coq/coq/doc/sphinx/language/gallina-specification-language.rst

       The name you provided is already defined.
 You have then to choose another name.

-   .. exn:: Nested proofs are not allowed unless you turn the :flag:`Nested Proofs Allowed` flag on.
+   .. exn:: Nested proofs are not allowed unless you turn the Nested Proofs Allowed flag on.

       You are asserting a new statement while already being in proof editing mode.
       This feature, called nested proofs, is disabled by default.